 Getting Started¶

-This walks you through some of the basic steps for collecting data on Meadows.
-If you get stuck have a look at the rest of the documentation, but if you feel like something is missing please contact us, we're always happy to help and develop new features.
+This guide walks you through the essential steps for getting started with Meadows, an experiment builder for online research and data annotation.
+Learn how to create experiments, design tasks, and recruit participants on the platform.
+If you get stuck, have a look at the rest of the documentation.
+If you feel like something is missing please contact us, we're always happy to help.

 Sign up¶

-First up, create an account with us here.
-If you want to share your experiment with colleagues, we recommend creating an account with an ad-hoc shared email account.
+First up, create a Meadows account.
+If you want to share your experiment with colleagues, we recommend creating an account with an ad-hoc shared email account (e.g. [email protected]).

 Create an experiment¶

 After logging in, you should see your user profile.
-This is where you'll see a list of the experiments you've designed.
-Click Create a new experiment, and give your experiment a name that sets it apart from your and other people's projects.
-You should also give it a short description as an introduction for your participants later, or for other researchers if you decide to make your experiment public.
+This is where you'll see a list of the experiments you will design.
+Click Create a new experiment, and give your experiment a name that sets it apart from other projects.
+You could also give it a short description as an introduction for your participants later, or for other researchers if you decide to make your experiment public.

 Create a task¶

 You should now see the design page for your experiment.
-Click on the Tasks tab, where you can arrange the components of your experiment, by adding various paradigms, forms and pages for your participants to go through one at a time.
+Click on the Tasks tab, where you can arrange the components of your experiment, adding various paradigms, forms and pages for your participants to go through.
 Add the first task by clicking Add a new task.
-Give it a name that distinguishes it from the other tasks in this experiment; it could be as simple as task1.
+Give it a name that distinguishes it from the other tasks in this experiment.
 Then pick the task design from the list.
 Every task has a question mark icon (), click this to see the documentation page for that task type.
-Try for example the Dragrate task.
+Try for example the Drag & Rate task.
 After you click Submit, you'll be looking at the design parameters for this task.

 Select stimuli to display¶

-Most projects on Meadows use some sort of "Stimulus", i.e. a media item that is seen or heard as part of the task, such as an image, video, sound or some text.
-On Meadows, a collection of these "Stimuli" is called a Stimulus Set.
-To select a Stimulus Set for your new task, navigate to the "Stimuli" tab.
+Most projects on Meadows use a Stimulus, i.e. a media item that is seen or heard as part of the task, such as an image, video, sound or some text.
+On Meadows, a collection of these Stimuli are called a Stimulus Set.
+To select a Stimulus Set for your new task, navigate to the Stimuli tab.
 In the top section ("Source") you should see a "stimulus_set" option.
 Select "Google Noto".
 This is a public set of emoji images from Google.
 In the "sample" section, choose "random" and "5".
 On this tab you can choose other settings for the selection and presentation of stimuli.
 To use your own stimuli, see the section below on creating a Stimulus Set.
-For now press "Save" at the bottom of the page.
+For now press Save at the bottom of the page.

 Preview: for your eyes only¶

 This is a good moment to inspect your current design.
-On the right side of the page you should see a button Preview Task.
-Click this and you'll see your Dragrate task, just as your participant would see it.
-In the Dragrate task you rate each stimulus on two dimensions at the same time, by dragging each one to a location in the white rectangular arena on the left.
+On the right side of the page you should see the button Preview Task.
+Click this and you'll see your Dragrate task, as your participant would see it.
+In the Dragrate task each stimulus can be rated on two dimensions at the same time, by dragging each one to a location in the white rectangular arena on the left.
 The images you selected earlier are on the right.
-After you've dragged each stimulus into the arena, a button in the bottom toolbar lights up, to Finish the task.
+After dragging each stimulus into the arena, a button in the bottom toolbar lights up, to Finish the task.
 This takes you to a screen where you can navigate to the task results, but for now head back to the design by clicking on the name of your experiment.

 Add some instructions¶